This post may contain affiliate links. Please read our disclosure policy.

 Whenever I go to the grocery store, I always pick up a bunch of bananas.
 I prefer to buy them at Trader Joe's, where I pay for them by the banana, rather than by the pound.
 That way, I get more banana for my money.

 When they're good and ripe, I either make this moist and tender gluten free banana cake (I usually make the “lighter” version, but not always), my favorite banana bread, or just peel and freeze them in a single layer on a lined baking sheet.
-Into a sealed bag they go, where they await smoothies, n'ice cream, or perhaps my 100% whole grain, healthy banana oatmeal muffins.
+Into a sealed bag they go, where they await smoothies, n'ice cream, healthy banana oatmeal muffins or even our almond flour banana bread.

 A note about so-called light recipes